Emergency Response Plans

 The university will also assemble the Critical Incident Management Team to make university related decisions.

-The Winthrop University Police Department will operate an Emergency Operations Center (EOC) located in the Campus Police Office.
+The Winthrop University Police Department will operate an Emergency Operations Center (EOC) located in the Facilities Operation Center.
 If the incident requires York County to open the Emergency Operations Center,

 the Vice President of Student Life or a designee will be represented in the York County EOC and/or will be in continuous communications with the Winthrop EOC.